SM7I/RetroCom/ZX81/README.md

 RetroCom client software is being developed as of now, but a terminal software is finished and can be downloaded.
 The ESP-01 module firmware is a fork of Zimodem CoCo version into which I have implemented some features of my own, AT+PING for example.
 Standard AT commands are obeyed by the module, but unfortunately the ZX81 does not have the ampersand (&) character so certain AT commands will not be possible to enter.

 **Please note**: SSIDs are CaSe-sensitive.
 You can toggle CAPS mode on ZX81 by pressing GRAPHICS and then 9.

+The other file in the repo, player2.p, is a MIDI file player which works very fine with the MIDI jack on the Super Serial Card connected to f.ex.
+Roland SC-55 which is a Sound Canvas MIDI sound module.
+Syntax: RUN <midifile>   ***Don´t type in the .ZXM extension.
+Player will do this itself***